|

 of the nymph Arethusa) by Francesco Fanelli has been gilded as

-part of the repair work.
+part of the repair work undertaken.

 Walk through the car park to